monolithos/auction-keeper/README.md

 ## Infrastructure

-This keeper connects to the Ethereum network using [Web3.py](https://github.com/ethereum/web3.py) and interacts with the Dai Stablecoin System (DSS) using [pymaker](https://github.com/makerdao/pymaker).
+This keeper connects to the Ethereum network using [Web3.py](https://github.com/ethereum/web3.py) and interacts with the MCR Stablecoin System (DSS) using [pymaker](https://github.com/monolithos/pymaker).
 A connection to an Ethereum node (`--rpc-host`) is required.
 [Parity](https://www.parity.io/ethereum/) and [Geth](https://geth.ethereum.org/) nodes are supported over HTTP.
 Websocket endpoints are not supported by `pymaker`.

 If you don't wish to run your own Ethereum node, third-party providers are available.
 This software has been tested with [ChainSafe](https://chainsafe.io/) and [QuikNode](https://v2.quiknode.io/).
-Infura is incompatible, however, because it does not support the `eth_sendTransaction` RPC method, which is [utilized in](https://github.com/makerdao/pymaker/blob/69c7b6d869bb3bc9c4cca7b82cc6e8d435966d4b/pymaker/__init__.py#L431) pymaker.
+Infura is incompatible, however, because it does not support the `eth_sendTransaction` RPC method, which is [utilized in](https://github.com/monolithos/pymaker/blob/69c7b6d869bb3bc9c4cca7b82cc6e8d435966d4b/pymaker/__init__.py#L431) pymaker.

 ### Limitations
 When a keeper, without VulcanizeDB subscription, is allowed to `kick`, it first gathers all historically active urns by